 - Global (or matrix) settlements; or

 2.1.
 Global (matrix) settlements

-Like it sounds, a global settlement is a dollar amount that covers all the outstanding claims.
+Like it sounds, a global settlement is a dollar amount that covers the payout for all outstanding claims.
 (In the Zantac litigation, there may very well be tens of thousands of claims.)
-There is also a "matrix" of criteria to decide which plaintiff gets how much.
+There is also a “matrix” of criteria to decide which plaintiff gets how much.

 For instance, stage 1 cancer patients who get cured may receive less than stage 4 cancer patients who are terminal.
 And people who had one surgery may receive less than people who had multiple surgeries.